What is an academic dissertation?

 During your time at university, whether to complete a bachelor’s, master’s or doctoral degree, you’ll be required to complete many assessed assignments.
 Such assessments are designed to demonstrate to tutors and course convenors that students are able to understand and use the complicated concepts being discussed during lectures, seminars and in the assigned wider readings.
 While an essay may be the standard type of written assignment expected at university, it’s the dissertation that’s the most common extended piece of written work.
-The following three lessons focus precisely on what a dissertation is, when one may be assigned to a student, and which elements such a dissertation may contain.
+The following three chapters focus precisely on what a dissertation is, when one may be assigned to a student, and which elements such a dissertation may contain.
 Guidance is also provided about how a student can most effectively choose a dissertation topic.

 How are essays, dissertations and theses different?

 Many students become somewhat confused about the differences between essays, dissertations and theses, but what’s important to remember here is that both dissertations and theses are in fact a type of essay.
 Essays, then, are assessed pieces of academic written work that are conducted in a formal and academic style.
 While essays tend to be shorter than 5,000 words and may be structured in a number of different ways (such as a cause and effect or evaluative essay), this is not the case for dissertations and theses.